KevinGuillaume/weatherapp/README.md

-#Weather App
-Very simple tutorial of a weather application using VueJs
+This Weather App was a very simple tutorial of a weather application using VueJs

 Simple introduction project which helped me grasp some concepts of vue.